 The Sandra Bullock movie While You Were Sleeping is one of my favorites to watch during the holidays each year, so I was determined to track down the white house in Chicago where much of it was filmed.
+UPDATE: It’s on the market!
+See new photos of what it looks like today here.

 The “While You Were Sleeping” House Decorated for Christmas: